Webinars

 Wakefield Research

-Paul Bragan, Senior Partner at Wakefield Research, will present results from their recent survey to understand consumer sentiment right now – and how it is impacting brand and product loyalty towards the furnishings and accessories consumers purchase for their homes.
+Paul Bragan, Senior Partner at Wakefield Research, presents results from their recent survey to understand consumer sentiment right now – and how it is impacting brand and product loyalty towards the furnishings and accessories consumers purchase for their homes.
 The research will explore themes such as:

 • What are the key purchase drivers or barriers that motivate consumers right now?